MODERATE-Project/moderate-docs/docs/tools-and-services/lec.md

 ## Introduction

-Provide more context about the background of this tool or service.
+> Provide more context about the background of this tool or service.
 What problem is it trying to solve?
 How does it contribute to the ecosystem?
 Why should a user invest time in learning about this tool or service, and what benefits do they gain from using it?

+A Local Energy Community (LEC) is a legal entity where various actors collaborate to meet their energy needs through shared production, transmission, and consumption.
+LECs play a pivotal role in the transition towards decarbonizing buildings, promoting social interaction, and integrating renewable energy sources.
+However, one of the main challenges in establishing a successful LEC is identifying the geographic areas where these communities can thrive.
+This is where the tool comes into play.

+The tool is designed to solve the complex problem of determining suitable areas for LECs by analyzing diverse datasets, such as energy consumption, cadastral information, and infrastructure details.
+Using machine learning techniques, it processes this information to provide actionable insights that help users define areas where LECs can be effectively implemented.

+By enabling the creation of LECs, the tool contributes to a more sustainable energy ecosystem, supporting decarbonization efforts and the wider adoption of renewable energy.
+It helps streamline energy management, making energy production and consumption more efficient within communities.
+Users who invest time in learning and using this tool gain the ability to identify optimal locations for LECs, contributing to environmental sustainability and community engagement, while simplifying a typically complex and data-intensive process.

 ## User Guide